openSUSE/news-o-o/_posts/2010-02-13-opensuse-weekly-news-issue-110-is-out.markdown

   * openSUSE News: Call for Volunteers in  the German Wiki

-  * Duncan Mac-Vicar Prett: You donâ€™t need  Kopete Facebook plugin anymore
+  * Duncan Mac-Vicar Prett: You don’t need  Kopete Facebook plugin anymore

   * KDE SC 4.4 in the openSUSE Build  Service